 The KDL-22PX300 was certainly not unique as a TV-console hybrid.
 Several TV-gaming console hybrids have been launched in the past with varying success.
 Well-known examples were the ‘Divers 2000’ with a built-in Dreamcast, the Sharp SF1 (SNES) and the lesser-known ‘B&O AV5’, ‘Videotronic POS360’ and the rare ‘Philips 21TCDI30’ with a built-in CD-i player.
 However, the idea of the KDL-22PX300 can best be compared with this latest Philips CD-i hybrid.
 Both TVs and consoles were from one and the same producer, Sony and Philips respectively, so the TV and console hardware worked well together.
 In addition, both manufacturers used already available TVs that were also sold without a console and did not have to pay any royalties, thus keeping the costs of the production of the TV-console hybrid low.

 Striking were the many connection options.
-In addition to Ethernet (on the TV as wel as the PS2), component, composite, VGA and SCART, it had no less than 4 HDMI ports!
-Even today this is not the standard.
-All of these HDMI ports all accepted 1080p signals, even if its pushes them only at 720p.
-So you don’t have to sacrifice for connections.
-You could connect a large amount of peripherals to the TV, such as a PS3 or XBOX 360 and older more ‘retro’ consoles.
-So you potentially bought a very versatile Gaming TV for a very low price.
+In addition to Ethernet (on the TV as well as the PS2), component, composite, VGA and SCART, it had no less than 4 HDMI ports!
+Even today, this is not the standard.
+All of these HDMI ports accepted 1080p signals, though the screen resolution was only 720p.
+So you didn’t have to sacrifice on connections.
+You could connect numerous peripherals, such as a PS3 or XBOX 360 and older, more ‘retro’ consoles.
+So, you potentially bought a very versatile Gaming TV for a reasonable price.

 |Type||TV with build-in console|